 Essentially, the creation of this system put the Erie Canal out of business as a major freight artery.
 Interestingly, much of the original M&H main line survived through the years since it offered such a direct connection between the two cities despite having its right-of-way adjusted or improved during that time.
 Perhaps most surprising is that the line survived through the creation of the Consolidated Rail Corporation (Conrail) in the spring of 1976.
 In an effort to again become profitable the company abandoned thousands of miles of former Penn Central, Lehigh Valley, Erie Lackawanna, and other trackage it deemed redundant but spared the M&H route.
 During Conrail's 1999 split between Norfolk Southern and CSX Transportation the latter received the M&H line becoming part of its Hudson Subdivision.
 It is the oldest section of CSX's system still in operation, even predating the B&O.

 To learn more about the M&H please click here.
 If you enjoy the history of the battles that ensued between railroad barons during the 19th and early 20th centuries you might enjoy the book Railroad Wars of New York State by author Timothy Starr.
 The Empire State became an important region for the industry with several important cities (aside from the Big Apple) with significant originating freight traffic and passengers traveling through its borders.
 Mr. Starr's book looks at the fights between well-known barons such as Vanderbilt, Gould, Drew, and others.
-If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.
+If you're interested in perhaps purchasing this book please visit the link above which will take you to ordering information through Amazon.com.